perimetersec/resources/services/Benefits of Fuzzing.md

 If you require any deliverables or services not listed above, we will work with you to create a custom solution that meets your needs and surpass your expectations.

+Protocols new to fuzzing should look at [Perimeter Essentials](Perimeter%20Essentials.md), our cost-effective, one-week fuzzing engagement.

 ## Contact
 Request a quote [here](https://tally.so/r/wkAgar)